Crunch-io/ta-da/content/jobs/javascript-engineer.md

 * AngularJS 1.5 (legacy code)
 * Styled Components
 * Stylus (legacy code)
+* unit testing with Jest + Enzyme for React (we have over 5500 unit tests across our app)
+* Jenkins for Continuous Integration and Continuous Deployment

 If you have experience or interest in these additional areas, you may have the opportunity to work with them as part of your role: